nholthaus/gtest-runner/README.md

 ## Features

 gtest-runner is an automated test runner that will ensure you are always looking at the latest test results, whenever you build a gtest executable.
 Check the [features wiki page](https://github.com/nholthaus/gtest-runner/wiki/Features) to see what else gtest-runner is capable of.

+## Supported Platforms

+To date, gtest-runner has been tested on:
+- Windows 10/7
+- Ubuntu 15.10/14.04
+- CentOS 7